COVID-19: Ban extended on enforced evictions

 Previous rules still stand

 The government has further confirmed that the previous court rules and procedures introduced in September 2020 to support both tenants and landlords will remain in place and this will also continue to be regularly reviewed.
-The courts will continue to prioritise cases, such as those involving anti-social behavior, illegal occupation and perpetrators of domestic abuse in the social sector.
+The courts will continue to prioritise cases, such as those involving anti-social behaviour, illegal occupation and perpetrators of domestic abuse in the social sector.
 Landlords will also continue to provide their tenants 6-month notice periods until at least 31 March 2021, except in the most serious circumstances.

 New Mediation pilot